IM-UR-CITY/im-ur-city/index.md

 layout: home
 ---

-# The City Interface for digital spaces and intelligent agents
+# The City Interface for Digital Spaces and Intelligent Agents
 ## Changing the Way We Connect and Make Decisions
 ---------------------------------------